 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision-Maker.
-The Group's Chief Operating Decision-Maker, who is responsible for allocating resources and assessing performance of the operating segments.
+The Group's Chief Operating Decision-Maker, who is responsible for allocating resources and assessing performance of the operating segments, has been identified as the Board of Directors that makes strategic decisions.